liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/03-running-the-upgrade-task/01-running-the-theme-upgrade-task-for-6.2-themes-intro.markdown

     - Suggests specific code updates

     The task continues upgrading CSS files, prompting you to update CSS file names.
-For @product-ver@, Sass files should use the `.scss` extension, and file names for Sass partials should start with an underscore (e.g., `_custom.scss`).
+For @sharepoint-ver@, Sass files should use the `.scss` extension, and file names for Sass partials should start with an underscore (e.g., `_custom.scss`).
 The `upgrade` task prompts you for each CSS file to rename.